Events & News

 The Embassy of Brazil joined RMA’s program of planting trees at diplomatic sites in partnership with the city Urban Forestry Division and the Arbor Day Foundation.
 In November 2024 pair of magnolia grandiflora trees requested by Ambassador H.E.
 Maria Luiza Viotti were planted.
 A lovely welcome ceremony followed.

-August – First RMA Free Public Tree Walk
+Our First Public Tree Walk

 View our Events Archive »